jonathaneeckhout/jdungeon3d/design/GameMechanics.md

 # Game Mechanics Document
 This document describes the game mechanics of JDungeon3D.

+This is a document is not final yet and open for suggestions and improvements.
+If you feel like adding/changing something have a look at the CONTRIBUTING.MD file.

 ## Movement
 The player has the freedom to move seamlessly throughout the open world using a combination of the WSAD keys and the mouse.
 Specifically, the controls are as follows: